sawyerwatts/Checklists/featureHygiene.md

 When implementing a new feature within an application, here are some things that can be
 considered:

+- [ ] What is the context for this feature?
 - [ ] What is the error handling strategy?
     - [ ] Do partial failures exist?
     - [ ] Do we care to destinguish errors between repeatable business errors, repeatable IT